LunarColony/iExpense/README.md

 - `.sheet()`

 ## Credit
-Special thanks to Paul at [Hacking with Swift](https://www.hackingwithswift.com/100/swiftui) for the tutorial and materials
+Special thanks to Paul at [Hacking with Swift](https://www.hackingwithswift.com/100/swiftui) for the tutorial.